US shoppers find some groceries scarce due to virus, weather

 “I think, as we’ve seen before, this eases as each wave eases.
 But the question is, do we have to be at the whims of the virus, or can we produce the amount of tests we need?”
 Freeman said.

-Doug Baker, vice president of industry relations for FMI, says it could take groceries and food companies a long time to figure out what customer buying patterns emerge even as the pandemic ebbs.
+In the longer term, it could take groceries and food companies a while to figure out the customer buying patterns that emerge as the pandemic ebbs, said Doug Baker, vice president of industry relations for food industry association FMI.

-“We’re going to be playing with that whole inventory system for several years to come,” he said.
+“We went from a from a just-in-time inventory system to unprecedented demand on top of unprecedented demand,” he said.
+“We’re going to be playing with that whole inventory system for several years to come.”

 In the meantime, Whitely, the Safeway customer in Washington, said he’s lucky he’s retired because he can spend the day looking for produce if the first stores he tries are out.
 People who have to work or take care of sick loved ones don’t have that luxury, he said.